kozistr/pytorch_optimizer/README.md

 ## Useful Resources

 Several optimization ideas to regularize & stabilize the training.
+Most of the ideas are applied in `Ranger21` optimizer.

+Also, most of the captures are taken from `Ranger21` paper.

 ### Adaptive Gradient Clipping (AGC)